Choosing Soil for Bonsai Trees

 Rich in minerals, but with little inherent nutrient, so you have control over the growth of your bonsai via the fertilizer you use.
 We highly recommend the use of Green Dream Bonsai Fertilizers.

-This medium particle mix is designed for trees that need lots of water in summer but also need lots of air in their soil.
-Highly absorbent No2 has the highest AFP of any medium grained bonsai soil mix.
+This medium particle mix is designed for trees that need consistent water supply in summer but also need lots of air in their soil.
+Highly absorbent, No2 has the highest AFP of any medium grained bonsai soil mix.
 It is designed with a very high CEC to keep bonsai trees healthy by getting the very best from the fertilizers you use.

 Used straight from the bag No2 is the perfect mix for broad leaf trees and conifers that take up a lot of moisture in the summer and will help to increase the time required between watering.
 The very high AFP ratio will encourage the formation of a dense fine root structure and very strong top growth in all species.
 As with all our soil mixes it is completely frost-proof so no winter protection is required.
 Rich in minerals but with little inherent nutrient so you have control over the growth of your bonsai via the fertilizer you use.
 We highly recommend the use of Green Dream Bonsai Fertilizers.

 This bonsai growing media is absolutely unique and unlike anything you will have seen before.
-Coarse grain size from 3-8mm offers unprecedented capacity for growth and health.
+Coarse grain size from 4-12mm mesh size.
+Offers unprecedented capacity for growth and health.
 A no compromise product for those who demand the very best and expect nothing less than spectacular results.
-Be prepared to have everything you ever learned about soil challenged.
+Be prepared to have everything you ever learned about bonsai soil challenged.

 Rich in minerals, but with little inherent nutrient, so you have control over the growth of your bonsai via the fertilizer you use.
 We highly recommend the use of Green Dream Bonsai Fertilizers.

-Our Shohin Bonsai Soil is as close to perfection for growing tiny trees as we think it’s possible to get.
-A remarkable range of intricately prepared materials are brought together in a truly unique and remarkable high-performance growing medium.
+Our Shohin Bonsai Soil mix is as close to perfection for growing tiny trees as we think it’s possible to get.
+A remarkable range of intricately prepared materials are brought together in a truly unique and remarkable high-performance small particle growing medium.

-Suitable for all trees grown as shohin bonsai we are confident that this very special medium will set a standard for bonsai soil products and is guaranteed to be a revelation.
+Suitable for all trees grown as shohin bonsai in pots up to 8" we are confident that this very special medium will set a standard for bonsai soil products and is guaranteed to be a revelation.

 AFP – Air filled porosity.
 A measure of the volume of air contained within a soil.